akrabi/GETIOM/README.md

 ## Full Documentation

-See the [Wiki](https://github.com/Netflix/Hystrix/wiki/) for full documentation, examples, operational details and other information.
+See the [Wiki](https://github.com/akrabi/GETIOM/wiki) for full documentation, examples, operational details and other information.

-See the [Javadoc](http://netflix.github.com/Hystrix/javadoc) for the API.

 ## Communication